magmax/puppet-inception/README.md

-**Project status**: Under development, but it is already usable.
+**WARNING**: Under development, but it is already usable.
 Structure may change, but it should be quite easy to addapt it to the new one.

 # Puppet quick start project